HeidenBZR/URSEG/README.md

-URSEG – Utau Recording System Extended Generator.
+URSEG â€“ Utau Recording System Extended Generator.
 Generate reclist, base oto, comments and other things

 I made it for my russian VCVs reclist.
 It has no CC, so you need to add this part, if you need them; URSEG is not-so-hard to be changed for any language or recording system.
 May be some day it becomes absolutely universal, but now you need to change some code for your needs.